When you buy an air mattress for camping and hiking, it’s best to know about its level of air pressure.

 1. It looks like it will burst

-You will know that an air mattress is over inflated when the skin looks like it will pop or rupture.
+You will know that most air mattresses became over-inflated when the skin looks like it will pop or rupture.

 This is something you can easily spot.